devikaharshey/aadd/README.md

 - Loading state during scan
 - Detected duplicates with similarity scores
 - Visual representations of duplicate distribution
+- View in Console/Open in Appwrite button to view the files in Appwrite Console

 ### 7. Manage Duplicates